top of page

 Understanding what your body is trying to tell you.

 Maybe for months.
-Maybe for years.
-In ways that are easy to dismiss, easy to explain away, easy to push through — until pushing through stops working the way it used to.
+Maybe for years — in ways that were easy to dismiss, easy to push through, until pushing through stopped working the way it used to.

-The exhaustion that sleep doesn’t fix.
-The mood that arrives without an invitation.
-The weight that stopped responding to everything you’ve tried.
+The exhaustion sleep doesn't fix.
+The mood that shows up uninvited.
+The weight that stopped responding.
 The hair that changed.
 The skin that lost its glow.
-The brain fog that makes you wonder if something is seriously wrong.
+The brain fog that makes you wonder if something's actually wrong.

 Nothing is wrong with you.
-Your body is sending signals.
-And signals, when you know how to read them, can be answered.
+Your body is sending signals — and signals, once you know how to read them, can be answered.

-How Stress Signals Often Show Up for Women in Midlife
+Why Stress Starts to Show Up Differently in Midlife

 Sleep Changes